semgrep/semgrep-docs/docs/kb/rules/rule-file-perf-principles.md

 ## Rules

-The amount of time required for rules to run scales better than linearly when adding interfile rules, which are those with `interfile: true` in the options.
+The amount of time required for rules to run scales better than linearly when adding interfile rules, which are those with `interfile: true` in the `options` key.
 That is, doubling the number of interfile rules increases the runtime, but not by double.
 However, some rules run faster than others, and adding a slow rule when all the rest are fast can cause a significant slowdown.